Viva Blue

 Viva Blue is a BRT line on the Viva bus rapid transit system in York Region, located north of Toronto, Ontario, Canada.
 It is operated by Tok Transit, under contract from York Region Transit.
-This is the busiest bus route in the York Region Transit network, and one of the busiest in the Greater Toronto Area.
+This is the busiest bus route in the York Region Transit network.

 List of stations

 There are 27 stops/terminals on Viva Blue.
 From north to south they are: